 Summer camps offer opportunities for campers to experience nature but also potential for exposure to wildlife and their diseases.
 Certain wildlife maybe infected with rabies.
 Rabies is a preventable viral disease of mammals most often transmitted through the bite of a rabid animal.
 Most of the recent human rabies cases in the United States have been caused by rabies viruses associated with bats according to the Centers for Disease Control and Prevention (CDC).
 For more information click on the title to view Bats Safety and risk Management at Camp or call the Environmental Health Division 910-893-7547.

 Mammography screening remains the best available method to detect breast cancer early.
-The Health Department provides mobile mammography screenings in partnership with Rex Mobile Mammography screenings will be held on May 14, 2014.
+The Health Department provides mobile mammography screenings in partnership with Rex Mobile Mammography screenings will be held on August 13, 2014.
 Pre-registration is required.
 See the Downloads Box below for an application or call 910-814-6197 for more information.